linuschirchir/linuschirchir.github.io/README.md

 ## Setting Up Your Custom Domain with GoDaddy

-If you're using GoDaddy for your custom domain and hosting your Quarto site on GitHub Pages, follow these steps:
+To set up your custom domain for [linuschirchir.com](https://linuschirchir.com), I used GoDaddy as the domain registrar and GitHub Pages for hosting.
+You can use the same process for your own custom domain setup:

 ### Step 1: Set Up Your Quarto Site on GitHub Pages
-Make sure your Quarto site is set up and deployed on GitHub Pages:
+Before connecting your domain, ensure that your Quarto site is deployed on GitHub Pages:

 1. Push your Quarto site to a GitHub repository.
-2. Go to the repository settings.
+2. Go to the repository's settings.
-3. Under the "Pages" section, set your source to the correct branch (often `main` or `gh-pages`) and the root directory or `/docs`.
+3. Under the "Pages" section, set your source branch (either `main` or `gh-pages`) and choose the root directory or `/docs` as appropriate.

 ### Step 2: Purchase or Access Your Domain in GoDaddy
-Ensure you have a domain name registered with GoDaddy.
-If you haven't done this yet, you can purchase a domain via GoDaddy.
+To use a custom domain, you'll need one registered with GoDaddy.
+If you haven't done this yet, you can purchase a domain through GoDaddy.

-### Step 3: Update GitHub Repository for Custom Domain
+### Step 3: Update Your GitHub Repository for the Custom Domain
+Link your domain to GitHub Pages:

-1. In your GitHub Pages repository, create a `CNAME` file in the root of the repository (if it doesn't exist) and add your domain (e.g., `www.linuschirchir.com`) inside it.
+1. In your GitHub repository, create a `CNAME` file at the root level (if it doesn’t already exist).
+2. Inside the `CNAME` file, add your domain name (e.g., `www.linuschirchir.com`).
-2. Commit and push the `CNAME` file to your repository.
+3. Commit and push the file to your repository.

-### Step 4: Configure DNS Settings on GoDaddy
+### Step 4: Configure DNS Settings in GoDaddy
 To point your domain to GitHub Pages:

 1. Log in to your GoDaddy account.
-2. Navigate to "My Products" and find the domain you want to use.
+2. In "My Products," find the domain you want to use.
-3. Click "DNS" next to your domain name to access DNS Management.
+3. Click "DNS" next to your domain to access DNS Management.
-4. Set the DNS records:
+4. Set the following DNS records:
-   - **A Record**: Point to GitHub Pages IP addresses:
+   - **A Record**: Point to these GitHub Pages IP addresses:
      - `185.199.108.153`
      - `185.199.109.153`
      - `185.199.110.153`
      - `185.199.111.153`
-   - **CNAME Record**: Point `www` to `<username>.github.io`.
+   - **CNAME Record**: Point `www` to `<username>.github.io` (replace `<username>` with your GitHub username).

 ### Step 5: Wait for DNS Propagation
-The DNS changes may take a few minutes to a few hours to propagate.
+The DNS changes may take a few minutes to several hours to propagate fully.

-### Step 6: Verify Custom Domain in GitHub
+### Step 6: Verify Your Custom Domain on GitHub
-Go to your repository settings and confirm that your custom domain is set under the GitHub Pages section.
-GitHub will handle the SSL certificate automatically.
+Once the DNS is propagated, go back to your GitHub repository settings.
+In the "Pages" section, confirm that your custom domain is correctly set.
+GitHub will also handle the SSL certificate for HTTPS automatically.

-Now, your Quarto website hosted on GitHub Pages should be accessible via your custom GoDaddy domain!
+At this point, your Quarto website should be live and accessible at [linuschirchir.com](https://linuschirchir.com).

 ## License